gurkirt/FPN.pytorch1.0/README.md

 #### Results of COCO are coming soon!

 ## Details
-- No max pooling in resnet after first convolutinal layer
+- No max pooling in resnet after first convolutional layer
 - Input image size is `300`.
-- Resulting feature map size on 5 pyramid levels is `[75, 38, 19, 10, 5]`
+- Resulting feature map size on five pyramid levels is `[75, 38, 19, 10, 5]`
-- VOC models are trained for 70K iterations with intial learning rate 0.0002
+- VOC models are trained for 70K iterations with initial learning rate 0.0002
 - Learning rate dropped after 50K iterations in case of VOC
+- Batch size of 16 is used in case of VOC